 The Monastery can be identified from a distance due to the unique yellow rooftop of all the buildings.
 The Tawang Monastery is the second largest in Asia and was build during the 17th century.
 The Monastery is located a couple of kilometers away from the center of the town.
 The Monastery is perched on top of a hill.
 There is a museum inside the Gompa which showcases large number of articles of historical as well as religious significance.
 The monastery follows the Gelugpa sect of Mahayana School of Buddhism.
 At the center of the Monastery complex is the location of a large Assembly hall that contains a 28 ft high golden Buddha.
 There are 17 smaller monasteries in the area which are controlled from the Tawang monastery.

 Visit to the lakes:

 As you travel further North from Tawang, the terrain fast changes.
 Tall trees are soon replaced by small bushes and the terrain starts resembling closely the adjacent Tibetan platue.
-These area beyond Tawang offers breathtaking view of lakes the area is said to have more than a hundread lakes.
+This area beyond Tawang offers breathtaking view of lakes - the area is said to have more than a hundred lakes.
 Normal tourist itinerary includes a visit to the Sangetsar Lake, also known as the Madhuri lake.
 On the way you will be passing by several lakes each offering its own attraction.
 The Sangetsar lake is the last destination.
 The lake was originally a grazing ground.
 During 1973 an earthquake occurred which resulted in landslide blocking a stream nearby.
 As a result the lake was formed.
 The trees that once stood in the land are all dead but their black trunks coming out of the lake water create a special effect for the beholder.
-The Sangetsar lake was the sight where Bollywood movie koyla was shot with famous heroine Madhuri Dixit dancing around the lake.
+The Sangetsar lake was the sight where Bollywood movie 'Koyla' was shot with famous heroine Madhuri Dixit dancing around the lake.
 This gave the lake its popular name Madhuri Lake.